top of page

 Semi-Hydroponics and Hydroponics

-• Semi-Hydroponics: Your Alocasia nebula can adapt to setups like LECA (Lightweight Expanded Clay Aggregate).
+• Semi-Hydroponics: Adapts well to setups like inert substrates.
 Keep the water level below the root zone to avoid rot.

 • Full Hydroponics: Thrives in nutrient-rich hydroponic systems.
 Keep the pH between 6.0-6.5 for optimal results.

-• Occasional pruning can also help direct the plant’s energy toward producing new growth.
+• Occasional pruning helps direct the plant’s energy toward new growth.

-• Keep yor Alocasia nebula in a spot with stable light and humidity levels, away from heating vents or air conditioners.
+• Keep your Alocasia nebula in a spot with stable light and humidity levels, away from heating vents or air conditioners.

 • Pair it with neutral or minimalist planters to emphasize its striking foliage and unique texture.

-This plant is a slow to moderate grower, producing a few new leaves each year under ideal conditions.
-Growth may slow during less favorable environmental conditions.
+A slow to moderate grower, producing a few new leaves each year under ideal conditions.
+Growth may slow in less favorable conditions.

 Alocasia nebula is toxic if ingested by pets or humans.
 Keep it out of reach to prevent accidental ingestion or irritation.